-Based on existing literature and data our article revisits empirical accounts on trade union strategies in the field of European wage policies, from a fresh theoretical perspective.
+Based on existing literature and data our article revisits accounts on trade union strategies in an (emerging) European field of industrial relations, with a focus on institutions for wage policies, from a fresh theoretical perspective.
 The paper is structured as follows; first, we provide a detailed account of the development of our theoretical model (section 2) before investigating the question of the emergence of an organisational field of European wage policy on the basis of the exemplary case of the European metal sector (section 3).
 Section 4 presents an outlook on strategic responses of unions in the European metal sector to the current economic crisis.